caylemh/React-Indecision-App/README.md

         - Vid 8:  Setting styles for the 'Option' Item.

         - Vid 9:  Setting up the Modal styles by accessing the modal presets.

+        - Vid 10: Setting up the App to make it Mobile friendly.